-Youth Steering Committee members identified an Instagram as the best platform to share information with youth.
-To support the development of this online channel, it was suggested that a youth dedicated brand be created.
-City staff consulted with the City's Communications Section who supported the concept of a youth dedicated brand.
-This brand also supports youth strategy promotional materials, is youth friendly and gives an identity to youth in the City.
+Youth Steering Committee members identified Instagram as the best platform to share information with youth.
+To support the development of this online channel, it was suggested that a youth-dedicated brand be created.
+City staff consulted with the City's Communications section who supported the concept of a youth-dedicated brand.
+This brand also informs the Youth Strategy's promotional materials, is youth-friendly and provides an identity for youth work in the City.

-The HamOntYouth brand and guidelines were created by a member of the Committee and have been utilized across all promotional materials.
+The HamOntYouth brand and guidelines were created by a member of the Youth Steering Committee and have been utilized across all promotional materials.
 Moving forward, this brand can be used by other City departments when planning youth initiatives.

 The HamOntYouth Instagram page currently has over 2,500 followers.
-It highlights youth opportunities, services, programs, and achievements.
+It highlights youth opportunities, services, programs and achievements.